slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On courage

 <!--
-- courage is a form of intelligence not strenght. it's about outwitting your limiting beliefs, irrational fears and insecurities.
+- courage is a form of intelligence not strenght. it’s about outwitting your limiting beliefs, irrational fears and insecurities.
 -->

 > *"Life shrinks or expands in proportion to one’s courage."